 Bristol team to help in the fight against superbugs

-Professor Alastair Hay, from the Centre for Academic Primary Care in the university’s School of Social and Community Medicine, is leading the study.
+Professor Alastair Hay, from the Centre for Academic Primary Care, is leading the study.
 He said: ‘Antibiotics are not painkillers, and they do not treat the worst symptom of ear infections: the child's ear pain.
 This study will give us a unique opportunity to test a new way of helping families to manage the distress and disruption caused by children's ear pain.’

 Professor Dame Sally C. Davies, Chief Medical Officer and Chief Scientific Adviser at the Department of Health said: ‘Antimicrobial resistance is a very serious problem for society causing 5,000 deaths in the UK each year.
 We will lose this battle unless we get more evidence on how to prevent resistance in bacteria developing.
 That is why the research that the NIHR has committed to funding is so vital.
 This will help us stop current everyday health problems becoming fatal.’